 Given access to decision-making creates a sense of community ownership for the public.
 Citizens often believe that they have the capabilities to contribute ideas and solve problems.
-Public engagement empowers citizens who are confident with their problem-solving abilities and offers them with possibilities of managing their communities.
+Public engagement empowers citizens who are confident in their problem-solving abilities and offers them the possibility of managing their communities.
 In return, public contribution to their communities also helps to shape the participation activities and improve decision-making.

 WeSolve is a technology-based engagement tool that drives the process of public engagement.
-We develop strategies on idea collection and management in WeSolve app to fill communication gaps and promote better decision-making.
+We develop strategies for idea collection and management in WeSolve app to fill communication gaps and promote better decision-making.

 1 Buchy, M., & Hoverman, S. (2000).
 Understanding public participation in forest planning: a review.
 Forest Policy and Economics, 1(1), 15-25.